oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

     ![management-agent-log-configuration](./images/management-agent-log-configuration.gif)

-## Task 6: Upload log files from your computer desktop
+## (Reading Excercise) Task 6: Upload log files from your computer desktop

+**No action is needed from the user as this is only reading excercise.**

 1. Navigate to the **Add Data** page by using any one of the options in Task #3.

 2. Click on the **Advanced Collection Methods**.